Positivity, plethysm and hyperbolicity of Siegel varieties in positive characteristic: Introduction

 \subsection{Acknowledgements}

 I would like to thank Benoit Stroh for his invaluable support over the years and for his careful reading of an early version of this paper.
 I am very grateful to Yohan Brunebarbe for explaining me his results on the hyperbolicity of the Siegel variety over the complex numbers and to Arnaud Eteve for many helpful conversations about Schur functors.
 I also thank more broadly Sebastian Bartling, Diego Berger, Thibaut Ménès for their careful feedback.
+I would also like to acknowledge the anonymous referee for their careful reading of this paper and for noticing that Theorem 1 should hold for non-smooth subvarieties as well.